2017 Pasquotank County prison murders: Wisezah Buckman

-Wisezah Datawn Buckman (born November 12, 1987), the only African-American member of the four perpetrators, was a resident Elizabeth City, North Carolina.
+Wisezah Datawn Buckman (born November 12, 1987) was a resident of Elizabeth City, North Carolina.
 Although details of his life before the murders were sparse, Buckman was said to have come from a dysfunctional family background, which purportedly caused him to suffer from cognitive impairments in later life.
 Buckman was also married with three young children prior to his incarceration.

 The 2017 prison murders were not the first time Buckman had committed murder.
-Three years prior, in 2014, Buckman was charged with first-degree murder for the fatal shooting of 36-year-old Thurmont Deant Davis, for which he originally faced a maximum sentence of life without parole.
-Due to a plea agreement in 2015, Buckman was convicted of a lesser charge of second-degree murder and sentenced to a jail term of 26 to 32 years in the Pasquotank Correctional Institution.
+Three years prior, in 2014, Buckman was charged with first degree murder for the fatal shooting of 36-year-old Thurmont Deant Davis, for which he originally faced a maximum sentence of life without parole.
+Due to a plea agreement in 2015, Buckman was convicted of a lesser charge of second degree murder and sentenced to a prison term of 26 to 32 years in the Pasquotank Correctional Institution.

 Jonathan Monk

 Jonathan Michael Monk (born February 2, 1987), originally from North Carolina, was born to an 18-year-old mother and 24-year-old father.
 From the beginning, Monk’s home life was marked by instability and abuse.
 According to testimony, his mother was abused by his father, and after their eventual divorce, Monk's father left the family.
 Following the separation, Monk’s mother, who was neglectful towards Monk and his siblings, frequently moved the family and had a series of boyfriends, at least one of whom was consistently abusive toward Monk, his mother, and his siblings.
 Despite the emotional instability, Monk experienced a brief period of emotional stability during his time in Terlingua, Texas, where a former teacher described him as becoming part of her family.
 He showed talent in gymnastics and formed close friendships that brought some normalcy to his youth.

 Monk joined the U.S. Army at the age of 17, due to his family members previously serving in the military.
 He served two deployments in Afghanistan, where he experienced combat-related trauma.
 During his second deployment, he faced personal crises including a second divorce caused by his wife’s infidelity and disciplinary action for violating military alcohol rules.
 His brother and others described a noticeable change in his behavior upon his return, marked by heavy drinking, poor sleep, and erratic behavior.

-In 2011, Monk was convicted of attempted first-degree murder for a brutal knife attack on Tabatha Dupree, the wife of a fellow soldier and friend named Justin Dupree.
+In 2011, Monk was convicted of attempted first degree murder for a brutal knife attack on Tabatha Dupree, the wife of a fellow soldier and friend named Justin Dupree.
 Though he claimed to have had a delusional episode triggered by PTSD and believed his children were in danger, Monk was sentenced to 13 years in prison, and was incarcerated at the Pasquotank Correctional Institution.